bkuczenski/lca-tools-datafiles/README.md

  * ELCD 3.2, via their [downloadable ILCD archive](http://eplca.jrc.ec.europa.eu/ELCD3/datasetDownload.xhtml)

 Current plans include indexing the 2016 versions of GaBi Professional, GaBi Lean, and all 15-odd extension databases.
 Others may come soon.

+## How do I use it?

+The python programming language makes it very easy to work with JSON data.
+For a simple example of something useful to do, see [this notebook](https://github.com/bkuczenski/lca-tools/blob/master/doc/Count%20outflows%20in%20GaBi.ipynb).

 # Data Model